Note: Keeper now offers dark web scans for Business and Enterprise accounts.

 - Both offer tutorial-like guidance upon installation

 Both LastPass and Keeper have a clean, intuitive interface.
 The main difference is the layout.
-LastPass displays your entries as a tile-like layout, while Keeper displays your entries as a list.
+LastPass displays your entries as a tile-like layout, while Keeper has options for list and tile.
 Overall, it really depends on which you prefer, but LastPass ultimately wins for being more modern looking and including the logos for the websites of your saved passwords on each tile, making it easy to find your entries quickly.

 Both LastPass and Keeper offer family-specific versions of the application.
 Both allow family members to securely share passwords with each other, while granting control to one administrator who can decide which family members have access to what information.
 LastPass Families comes out slightly ahead of the Keeper Family Plan because it allows you to have up to six family members, while Keeper allows up to five.
 It’s also less expensive at $48/year.
 The Keeper Family Plan is $60/year.